-• Personnel at the host institution must be aware of the conditions and requirements of your mobility abroad.
-It is important that you participate in the learning activities that they have prepared for the learning outcomes defined in the agreed unit definition..
+• Personnel at the host institution must be aware of the conditions and requirements of the student's mobility abroad.
+It is important that the learners participate in the learning activities that they have prepared for the learning outcomes defined in the agreed unit definition.

 • Regardless of whether they are in a VET school or in a company, the learning activities that the student participates in must enable them to achieve expected learning outcomes.
-It is clear that learning activities will not be limited solely to the learning outcomes defined in the Learning Agreement.
-Because you can participate in learning activities that go beyond these agreed learning outcomes.
-However, it is also important that you have enough opportunities to progress in the knowledge, skills and competence that the mobility period is particularly interested in.
+It is clear that learning activities will not be limited solely to the learning outcomes defined in the Learning Agreement, because the learners can participate in learning activities that go beyond these agreed learning outcomes.
+However, it is also important that the student has enough opportunities to progress in the knowledge, skills and competence that the mobility period is particularly interested in.

-• The Learning Agreement and the description of the unit (s) of the learning outcomes it contains is a guide for the teacher / trainer in the host institution.
+• The Learning Agreement and the description of the unit (s) of the learning outcomes it contains is a guide for the teacher and trainer and student in the host institution.